 - List your business on Bing Places.

-- If you haven’t already, list your business on Google My Business.
-This can have the biggest impact on your SEO because Google reviews are the first reviews people see when they do a search on Google for your business.
+- If you haven’t already listed your business on Google My Business.
+This can have the most significant impact on your SEO because Google reviews are the first reviews people see when they do a search on Google for your business.

 - Pick a business listing management tool to help you optimize your local business information across the web.
-A couple of the many business listing management tools include Acxiom My Business Listing Manager and Localhub.
+There are many business listing management tools, like Acxiom My Business Listing Manager and Localhub.

-- Invest in customer review management tools such as BirdEye, ChatMeter, OnDemandReviews, and ReviewTrackers to be immediately notified of customer reviews that may require further action.
+- Invest in customer review management tools like BirdEye, ChatMeter, OnDemandReviews, and ReviewTrackers to notify you immediately about customer reviews that may require further action.

 - Create a social media strategy.

 - Identify social media sites that are popular with your customers/clients and target audience.

 - Claim a profile for your business on every major social media platform.
 Make accounts for Facebook, LinkedIn, Twitter, Pinterest, and Instagram, for example.